4 Stops on an Amazing Southern Oregon Camping Trip

 Sunset Bay State Park, Southern Oregon coast

 (If you’re coming up I-5 from California, you may want to make a stop in the Mt.
-Shasta/Burney Falls area, where we stayed for a one-night stopover.)
+Shasta/Burney Falls area, where we stayed for a one-night stopover, or at Emigrant Lake in Ashland.)
 It’s a bit far to get over to the coast, but it is so worth it!
 The cooler weather, dramatic views, non-stop hiking trails, wildlife spotting, and mushroom hunting made this the idea stop on our Southern Oregon camping trip.
 If you want to make the trip longer, head up the Central Oregon coast for so many beautiful places to stay.

 Camping trip in Southern Oregon coast